cbass-d/bpfimp/README.md

 # bpfimp

 An XDP-based packet rate limiter written in Rust with [aya].
-Traffic is classified per source IP and metered against a token bucket in the kernel; a small userspace control plane hot-reloads allow/block lists from disk.
+Traffic is classified per source IP and metered against a token bucket in the kernel.
+A small userspace control plane hot-reloads allow/block lists from disk, snapshots live state on demand, and streams drop events over a ring buffer.
 Handles both IPv4 and IPv6.

 > Status: working demo.
 Tested against a veth/netns harness.